crystal-lang/rfcs/text/0007-event_loop-refactor.md

   `Crystal::System::Event` gets removed as this was its only use case.
 * The behaviour of event loop actions `read` and `write` has been unified: they both read/write at least one byte and return the number of bytes read/written.
   This keeps the event loop implementation minimal and more versatile.
 Previously, `write` was expected to write *all* bytes of the given slice.
+* `Socket` is not part of the core library, so references to its types (e.g. in type restrictions) would not resolve.
+  The `EventLoop` interface is split into individual modules and the `Socket` module is always defined, but only filled with abstract defs when `socket.cr` is explicitly required.

 # Drawbacks